wo3kie/cxxDojo/README.md

 ### jaccard_index.cpp
 Implement a function to compute the Jaccard Index for two given sets.
 From [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) the Jaccard index is used for comparing the similarity and diversity of sample sets.

+### join.cpp
+Implement a function to join a collection of strings with a given separator.
+The function should also support an option to skip empty strings.
+Make a variadic template  and a range-based versions.

 ### knuth_morris_pratt.cpp
 Implement the Knuth-Morris-Pratt text searching algorithm.